alexmac98/MolVi/README.md

 # MolVi
-A webapp that contains a 3D model visualizer of some molecules and atoms and information about it.
+A webapp that contains a 3D model visualizer of some molecules and atoms and information about them.